thephez/backup-readme/core/markdown/dash-core-wallet-arguments-and-commands-dashd.md

        for IPv6

   -connect=<ip>
-       Connect only to the specified node; -connect=0 disables automatic connections (the rules for this peer are the same as for -addnode).
+       Connect only to the specified node; -noconnect disables automatic connections (the rules for this peer are the same as for -addnode).
 This option can be specified multiple times to connect to multiple nodes.